+Best burgers in Melbourne, we have searched high and low for the best this city has to offer.
 The humble burger has risen in status to be a gourmet item of choice on menus across Melbourne.
 Culinary giants are making their own burger versions for customers.

 There seems to be a trend away from old school burgers to burgers that incorporate more gourmet and quality ingredients.
 The trend is away from the huge burger to something almost stylish and smaller - yet packs a punch.

 Do you prefer nouveau burgers or the traditional burger?

 Here are contenders for Best Burger in Melbourne (in no particular order) -

 Rude Boy Burgerin Brunswick West

 Leonards House of Love in South Yarra

 Grand Trailer Park Taverna on Bourke St CBD